 Late May into early July means salmonflies, golden stones and big dry flies!
 Trout will take up lies tight to grassy banks and undercover of overhanging branches waiting to gorge on adult insects.
 Casts tight to structure will regularly bring 10-12 inch residents to the surface and the promise of a large coastal cutthroat or early summer steelhead adds up to really fun fishing whether it is a kid holding the rod or someone wanting to feel like one.

 From its source at Upper Klamath Lake, the Klamath River flows over 260 miles through Oregon and California before emptying into the Pacific Ocean.
 Renowned for robust runs of salmon and steelhead, the river also offers quality fly fishing for native rainbows in Southern Oregon.
 From the town of Keno, the Klamath carves its course through rugged canyon country creating beautiful pocket water perfectly suited for adventurous walk and wade fly fishing.

-The pleasant, spring days of May and June kick off great trout fishing.
-Below Keno Dam, caddis, mayfly and damsel hatches blanket the surface of the relatively warm, turbid water through June* (Warm water closure takes effect June 16-September 30).
+The pleasant, spring days of May and June kick off prolific caddis, mayfly and damsel hatches triggering great trout fishing.
 Nymphing techniques consistently prove effective on heavy rainbows from 14 to 20" and abundant sculpin, chub and crawfish populations makes packing the streamer rod in worthwhile.

 Downstream of the JC Boyle Dam, lower average flows and clear water create a fishery well suited to the fly fisher who enjoys rock hopping, light rods, and rebands to 12 inches.
 Plentiful and beautiful, wild rainbows eagerly take a variety of dry flies or nymphs and cooler water temperatures keeps the riffles and pockets fishing all summer long.